-In this lesson, you use Visual Studio with SQL Server Data Tools (SSDT) to create a new tabular model project at the 1400 compatibility level.
+In this lesson, you use Visual Studio with Analysis Services Projects or SQL Server Data Tools (SSDT) to create a new tabular model project at the 1400 compatibility level.
 Once your new project is created, you can begin adding data and authoring your model.
 This lesson also gives you a brief introduction to the tabular model authoring environment in Visual Studio.

 Estimated time to complete this lesson: 10 minutes

 This topic is the first lesson in a tabular model authoring tutorial.
 To complete this lesson, there are several prerequisites you need to have in-place.
 To learn more, see Azure Analysis Services - Adventure Works tutorial.